Monday, October 29, 2007

-Christians are fond of asking atheists what it would take for them to believe in a god of some variety.
-Some are simply curious; others are convinced that asking this question will highlight the atheist's close-minded nature.
-Unfortunately, many atheists step in a trap of some variety as they try to answer this question without thinking it through ahead of time.
-I offer my response to this question below to satisfy Christian curiosity and help atheists avoid some of the common traps.
+Christians are fond of asking atheists what it would take for us to believe in their preferred god.
+Some are simply curious; others are convinced that asking this question will highlight the atheist's close-minded nature or even prompt some sort of conversion.
+I'll offer my response to this question both to satisfy Christian curiosity and to help atheists avoid some of the common traps that may be involved.

 When a Christian asks, "What would it take for you to believe," he or she is really asking, "What would it take for you to believe in the particular god in which I believe?"
-Many atheists miss this, failing to require the Christian to define what it is that they want to know my requirements for believing.
-By skipping this vital step, the atheist guarantees that misunderstanding will later result.
+Many atheists miss this and skip what I consider to be one of the most important parts of any atheist-theist dialogue: requiring the believer to define his or her god in a coherent manner.
+After all, my requirements for what I would need in order to believe could vary as a function of what sort of god I was being asked to believe.
+By skipping this vital step, the atheist guarantees that misunderstanding will result sooner or later.
 Do not assume that you know what the Christian is asking about.
-In fact, it is unlikely that they know what they are asking about.
 Thus, the first requirement that must be met for me to believe can be stated as follows:

 1. I require a clear, unambiguous statement of precisely what the Christian is asking me to believe.

-If the Christian wants to know what it would take for me to believe in god, make this part of the question and give me a precise definition of this god.
+If the Christian wants to know what it would take for me to believe in "god," make this part of the question and give me a precise definition of this god.
 Which god are you asking about?
-It is not enough to simple say "the Christian god" or "the god of the bible."
-Images of the Christian god range from a loving entity which is personally involved in the affairs of humankind to a wrathful, jealous god who kills regularly over minor offenses, and there are many versions of the Christian bible.
+It is not enough to simply say "the Christian god" or "the god of the bible."
+Images of the Christian god range from a loving entity which is personally involved in the affairs of humankind to a wrathful, jealous god who kills regularly over minor offenses.
+It should also be noted that there are many versions of the Christian bible.
 Are we talking about the New Testament god exclusively and pretending the Old Testament god is irrelevant?
-After all, if you really want to know what it would take for me to believe, you have to make sure we both agree on exactly what it is I am being asked about believing.
+If you really want to know what it would take for me to believe, we must first agree on exactly what it is I am being asked to believe.
 What attributes does this god have?
 Is this god omniscient, evil, powerful, what?
 In short, your question is unanswerable unless you define this god clearly enough that we are talking about the same thing.

 2. The god articulated above must be logically coherent.

 Part of what we're doing here is figuring out the scope of the theistic burden of proof.
-If I am being asked what it would take for me to believe in a god named Norman who lives in Nashville, TN, and earns a living by repairing golf carts, the Christian's burden of proof will be fairly small.
+If I am being asked what it would take for me to believe in a god named Norman who lives in Nashville, TN, and earns a living by repairing golf carts, the Christian's burden of proof might be relatively small.
 A trip to Nashville might end up being all that is necessary.
-On the other hand, asking me to believe in a supernatural entity who exists outside of time and space but somehow continues to meddle in human affairs, killed his son (who was somehow a part of him), etc. will have a massive proof burden.
-Like Carl Sagan famously said, extraordinary claims do require extraordinary evidence.
+On the other hand, asking me to believe in a supernatural entity that exists outside of time and space but somehow continues to meddle in human affairs, killed his son (who was somehow a part of him), etc. will have a massive proof burden.
+To paraphrase Carl Sagan's famous statement, extraordinary claims do indeed require extraordinary evidence.

 3. I require evidence to support the belief claim, proportional to the extraordinary nature of the claim.